t04s23/pythonanywhere/README.md

 If it went well, then you should see the python rocket launching your site.

 ## Modelling our Data
-The goal is to have the polar bear details on the website, which means we need to put the spreadsheet data into a database.
+Step 5) The goal is to have the polar bear details on the website, which means we need to put the spreadsheet data into a database.
 This means creating models that map to tables in the database using Django's object relational mapping library.

 We can now set about creating the space for our polar bear content by running this command: